-Called the Kimball Mining District, a number of mining camps, with names like Kimball, Pocahontas, and Beck, sprang up along the base of the Peloncillo Range in the late 1870’s, after the discovery of mixed deposits of gold, silver, lead and copper, at which time the area began to crawl with prospectors.
+Called the Kimball Mining District, several mining camps, with names like Kimball, Pocahontas, and Beck, sprang up along the base of the Peloncillo Range in the late 1870s after the discovery of mixed deposits of gold, silver, lead, and copper, at which time the area began to crawl with prospectors.
 Steins, however, would be known as a railroad town.

 In 1878, the Southern Pacific Railroad began to blast away at the rock bluffs of the area, developing a quarry and taking away tons of rock for a new railroad bed.
 During this time, some 1,000 Chinese railroad workers lived at the foot of Steins Peak.

 On December 9, 1897, the mining camps were bursting with excitement when the Southern Pacific Sunset Limited was held up at Steins Pass by the Black Jack Ketchum Gang.
-In the robbery attempt, a trainman named Edward Cullen was killed, and the bandits were able to escape; however, they made off with no money.
+In the robbery attempt, a trainman named Edward Cullen was killed, and the bandits could escape; however, they made off with no money.

-It is also alleged that that San Antonio & San Diego Mail Route (a.k.a.
-The Jackass Mail or Birch Stage) operated by James E. Birch also had a station at the same location where Steins would develop, however, it too went through Doubtful Canyon to the north of town starting in July of 1857, and for a brief time during Overland Mail service in 1858, and didn’t have a station in the area.
+It is also alleged that the San Antonio & San Diego Mail Route (a.k.a.
+The Jackass Mail or Birch Stage) operated by James E. Birch also had a station at the same location where Steins would develop.
+However, it too went through Doubtful Canyon to the north of town starting in July of 1857, and for a brief time during Overland Mail service in 1858, and didn’t have a station in the area.

 In 1902, the area around the town of Steins only had 35 registered voters but sported a schoolhouse for the children.
-A couple years later, the Southern Pacific Railroad built a new station east of the older one at Steins Pass, and the town Steins grew fast around it, with the Post Office moving there as well in 1905.
+A couple of years later, the Southern Pacific Railroad built a new station east of the older one at Steins Pass, and the town of Steins grew fast around it, with the post office moving there in 1905.

 By 1905, the settlement boasted about 100 people, a mercantile store, a restaurant, and a saloon.
-Acting as a headquarters for a few of the mining companies, the town grew to about 200, most of who worked in the nearby mines or in the rock quarry.
+Acting as a headquarters for a few mining companies, the town grew to about 200, most of whom worked in the nearby mines or in the rock quarry.

-It is estimated, at its high point in 1919, the surrounding area supported more than 1,000 residents.
+At its high point in 1919, it is estimated that the surrounding area supported more than 1,000 residents.
 By this time, the town also had a boarding house, two bordellos, a dance hall, more stores, two more saloons, and a hotel.
-But, for those early pioneers, life was tough in the desert region, as there was no source of water and had to be brought into the area on the train, selling as high as $1.00 per barrel.
+But, for those early pioneers, life was tough in the desert region, as there was no water source, and had to be brought into the area on the train, selling as high as $1.00 per barrel.

-Spelling certain death for the town, the railway offered the residents free transportation to wherever they might like to go and the vast majority of its inhabitants took the offer, leaving many of their possessions behind.
+Spelling certain death for the town, the railway offered the residents free transportation to wherever they might like to go.
+The vast majority of its inhabitants took the offer, leaving many of their possessions behind.
 In time Steins was completely abandoned.
 The post office was discontinued in 1944.
 In 1964 a fire destroyed many of the historic deserted buildings.

-Garrison says during the next 13 years he worked many days at nearby Shakespeare for Manny and Janaloo Hough in order to get money to support his renovation project, building a following for the Ghost Town along the way.
-He tells us that after a while he had three to four hundred visitors a week coming in to experience the “Old West” realism he had created
+Garrison says during the next 13 years; he worked many days at nearby Shakespeare for Manny and Janaloo Hough to get money to support his renovation project, building a following for the Ghost Town along the way.
+He tells us that after a while, he had three to four hundred visitors a week coming in to experience the “Old West” realism he had created.

-In June of 2011, Larry Link was murdered, a crime that as of this writing, is still unsolved.
+In June of 2011, Larry Link was murdered, a crime that, as of this writing, is still unsolved.
 Link was shot five times by an unknown assailant who left an untraceable gun behind.
-Police think it was a break gone wrong that potentially involved drug cartels, but Pamela Link, Larry’s daughter, told ABC Television affiliate KVIA in May of 2015 she thinks it was someone local who knew him.
+Police think it was a break-in gone wrong that potentially involved drug cartels, but Pamela Link, Larry’s daughter, told ABC Television affiliate KVIA in May of 2015 that she thinks it was someone local who knew him.

-In June of 2013 family members announced they would no longer open the ghost town to the public on a regular basis.
-We noticed in 2016 that a family member has tried to revive the tours and, though doesn’t open it to the public on a regular basis, takes appointments.
+In June 2013, family members announced they would no longer open the ghost town to the public regularly.
+We noticed in 2016 that a family member has tried to revive the tours and, though he doesn’t open it to the public regularly, takes appointments.

 Though its many residents are gone, the Southern Pacific locomotives still make their way past the town daily, whistling away as a reminder of a more prominent time.

-© Kathy Weiser, Dave Alexander, with additional information/edits from Gerald T. Ahnert, Warren Garrison, updated September 2016.
+© Kathy Alexander, Dave Alexander, with additional information/edits from Gerald T. Ahnert, Warren Garrison, updated September 2022.